CorentinDeBoisset/osmosis/README.md

 # Installation steps

-Install the dependencies with:

-    make get

-Then build the binary with:
+Build the binary with:

     make

+Then, install it with:

+    make install

 # Contributing